SAP-samples/btp-build-resilient-apps/10-SetupCICD/README.md

 7. Add Webhook in GitHub

-    - In your project in GitHub go to the Settings tab.
+    - In your repository (github.com/**YourUser**/s4hana-btp-extension/devops) in GitHub go to the Settings tab.
     - From the navigation pane, choose Webhooks.
     - Choose Add webhook.